 These were strange times for the Washington region.
 Virginia and the capitol city frequently sparred.
 Loyalties were still fluid, and distinguishing enemies from friends was not always easy.
 The war that started in South Carolina had recently burst into action at Bull Run in Manassas, Va.

 Still, around the capital the Union troops protecting Washington and the Confederate troops on the Virginia side of the river had developed a casual attitude toward one another.
 This relationship probably reflected the naiveté on the part of Union soldiers.
-While they relaxed, southern spies operated in and around the region and gather intelligence.
+While they relaxed, southern spies operated in and around the region and gathered intelligence.

 The dire nature of the situation was not lost on the Vermont regiment’s Brig.
 Gen. William Farrar Smith of St. Albans, better known as “Baldy.”
 Smith had advanced himself into leadership when, first, several Vermonters passed on the “opportunity” to lead the Vermont men south.
 Once in Washington, other officers began wilting under the heat, and Smith won a promotion from colonel to general.